I. Responsibilities of the Board of Directors

-The form and amount of Director compensation and perquisites shall be determined by the Compensation Committee in accordance with the principles contained in its charter or any related policies, and such Committee shall review the form and amount of such compensation periodically as provided in its charter.
+The form and amount of Director compensation and perquisites shall be determined by the Human Capital and Compensation Committee in accordance with the principles contained in its charter or any related policies, and such Committee shall review the form and amount of such compensation periodically as provided in its charter.
 The Board of Directors continues to believe that an alignment of Director interests with those of shareholders is important.
-The Compensation Committee shall be sensitive to questions of independence that may be raised where Directors’ fees and perquisites exceed customary levels for companies of comparable scope and size.
+The Human Capital and Compensation Committee shall be sensitive to questions of independence that may be raised where Directors’ fees and perquisites exceed customary levels for companies of comparable scope and size.

 III.
 Director Orientation and Education